JuliaLang/julia/doc/src/manual/types.md

 This declaration defines a new parametric type, `Point{T}`, holding two "coordinates" of the same type `T`.
-The parameter `T` is a placeholder, which will be replaced by a particular concrete type when an instance of this type is created.
+The parameter `T` is a placeholder, which will be replaced by a particular type when an instance of this type is created.
 Thus, this single declaration actually declares an unlimited number of types:
 `Point{Float64}`, `Point{AbstractString}`, `Point{Int64}`, etc.